tzebrowski/ObdGraphs/README.md

 ## About

-This is a simple Android application that demonstrates the usage of OpenElm327 java framework.
+This is a simple Android application that demonstrates the usage of ObdMetrics java framework.

 | View    |           |